Skip to main content

 This platform had many different Agents, each handling different responsibilities, all sharing the same Source of Truth (SOT).
 So we built a monitoring tool to check the platform’s security and governance compliance.
 After the first round of building and tuning, we had 22 checks running on a daily schedule, and every day the report came back: All Clean.

-Sounds perfect, right?
-Remember what we’ve said before?
-When an Agent is quiet and everything looks perfect, that’s when you should worry most.
+Sounds perfect?
+Remember what we’ve said before: when an Agent is quiet and everything looks perfect, that’s when you should worry most.

-So I used a separate Agent to audit it and discovered the platform had 51 known issues spanning 14 categories.
+So I used a separate Agent, through a methodology, to audit it and discovered the platform had 51 known issues spanning 14 categories.
 Those 22 checks were only catching a small fraction — the actual detection rate was around 22%.
 In other words, nearly 80% of the problems were completely invisible to the monitoring system.

 Loading chart…